IBM/varnish-operator/docs/debugging-issues.md

 ### VarnishService status

 As with any other Kubernetes resource, `VarnishService` has a `status` object describing the state of the resource.
-You can find the status of underlying Deployment and Service objects in a similar manner.
+You can find the status of the underlying StatefulSet and Service objects in a similar manner.
 The `status` object can also reveal information about the status of Varnish VCL configuration.
 It can be found in the `.status.vcl` object.
 The `status.vcl.availability` field is especially useful for debugging.
 It shows how many Varnish instances are running with the latest version of VCL.

 For example, if the field has value `availability: 3 latest / 0 outdated` it means that all pods are running the latest version of VCL.
 However if none of the pods are running the latest version (`availability: "0 latest / 3 outdated"`), it could mean that the VCL could be invalid.
 You can check it by looking at `VarnishService` events first: